oscarecortez361/oscarecortez361/README.md

 - 👋 Hi, I’m @oscarecortez361 not sure what im doin but im here
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning enrolled in school pursing an Artificial Intelligence degree .....
+- 🌱 I’m currently learning and enrolled in school pursing an Artificial Intelligence degree .....
 - 💞️ I’m looking to collaborate on anythibng that can help me get better in AI
 - 📫 How to reach me ... on here
 - 😄 I love watching combat sports